 Groups in K-4 who are unable to participate in "Life on the Frontier" can still choose from one or more of the programs listed on our Virtual Resource Center.
 Groups in grades 4-8 who are unable to participate on these dates, but still want a similar educational experience, can choose from one or more of the programs on our Conflict on the Border page.

-School groups may also elect to take a guided tour of the fort or to participate in a self guided activity.
-Regardless of what activity your class participates in, you will still benefit from general information about planning an onsite visits, which can be accessed by following the links in the left hand menu under Planning a Field Trip.
+School groups may also elect to take a guided tour of the fort or participate in self guided activities.
+Regardless of what activity your class chooses, you will still benefit from information on our Trip Logistics page

 For schools with restricted travel budgets, there are transportation grants available thanks to the National Park Foundation’s Open OutDoors for Kids program.
 The grants are available to schools who are participating in a Fort Scott NHS ranger guided field trip.
 Award amounts will be based on proximity to the park, if the school receives Title I funding, number of students who will be visiting Fort Scott NHS for the first time, and competition of funds.
 Fourth grade classes will receive priority for this funding.
 There is growing interest in Fort Scott field trips, which may result in classes receiving a partial grant.
 The Education Coordinator will provide the group with the application once a ranger guided field trip is confirmed.